David Jachowski

 Research Interests

-Dr. Jachowski's research group is broadly interested in conducting investigations into wildlife ecology and their responses to global change.
-Their research, both in the US and abroad, has centered on conducting projects that not only advance ecological theory, but address current problems facing the conservation and restoration of terrestrial wildlife - particularly mammals.
-To achieve this, they conduct field research that involves close collaboration with local communities and organizations tasked with the management of wildlife.
+Dr. Jachowski's research group is broadly interested in conducting applied investigations into wildlife ecology that both advance ecological theory and address current problems facing the management of terrestrial wildlife - particularly mammals.
+To achieve this, his lab conducts field research that involves close collaborations with international, federal and state governments, Native Nations, local communities and non-profit organizations in the US, and globally.

 Lab Members